-In this episode of the Teacher Career Coach Podcast, I interview the wonderful Nicole Bryson.
+In this episode of the Teacher Career Coach Podcast, I interview the wonderful Nicole Bryson about her transition from teaching to training consultant.
 Nicole left teaching after an impressive 17 years in the classroom for a higher paying position as a training consultant with a workforce management company.
 Nicole shares how the Teacher Career Coach Course helped her overcome her challenges and find success after 10 full years of searching for new roles.

 Recap and BIG Ideas:

 ✨ Nicole didn’t always want to be a teacher, but found her way there and stayed for 17 years.

 ✨Teachers have so many skills!
 Read job descriptions carefully and take note of the roles you can do.
 Highlighting these skills may just mean changing the wording on your resume.